G-Research/siembol/docs/siembol_ui/how-tos/how-to-use-ui-bootstrap-file.md

 - `description`: config description key

 ## Labels function
-It also provides the a key to define a javascript function that will return the labels for the service.
+It also provides a key to define a javascript function that will return the labels for the service.
 This is done through the `labelsFunc` key.

 ## Testing
 You can also enable and disable testing through these keys: